 Miami-Dade County follows the policies required by the Miami-Dade County Home Rule Amendment and Charter, the Miami-Dade County Code of Ordinances, Florida Statutes Chapter 129 (County Annual Budget) and Chapter 200 (Determination of Millage), and the Generally Accepted Accounting Principles (GAAP) for state and local governments as set forth by the Governmental Accounting Standards Board (GASB).
 State and local laws and legislation generally outline the budget development process.
 Reporting of financial activity is regulated by GASB.

-Both the Adopted Budget (found at http://www.miamidade.gov/budget/) and the Comprehensive Annual Financial Report (CAFR) (found at http://www.miamidade.gov/finance/financial-reports.asp) provide our County's financial plans and statements following these policies.
+Both the Budget and the Comprehensive Annual Financial Report (CAFR) provide our County's financial plans and statements following these policies.

 LOCAL LEGISLATION